Ramazan-Yuksel/Reptievo/README.md

 ### ⚙️ Account & Security

 * Secure password change
-* Email verification on signup
+* Email verification on signup with a custom branded confirmation page (instead of the default provider page)
 * Token-based authentication with automatic rotation

 ---